 During the first 72 hours at Erlanger, I received more than twenty units of blood, or enough blood to replenish my entire blood supply more than twice.
 When my parents and brother arrived from California, they didn’t recognize me.

-“Your face was twice its normal size,” recalls my dad.
+“Your face was twice its normal size,” my dad recalls.
 “Your eyes were black and blue.
 You were intubated and had tubes and IVs everywhere.
 Half your head was shaved and filled with sutures; the rest of your head was red with blood . . .”

 My brother passed out.

 The next few weeks were a struggle.
-In order to do surgery, my lungs had to be stable; my lungs, however, were not cooperating.
+In order to do surgery, my lungs needed to be stable; they, however, were not cooperating.
 I developed a pulmonary embulus—a blood clot to the lungs—and then Adult Respiratory Distress Syndrome (ARDS), a condition in which the lungs become thick and cloudy and oxygen can’t get through into the blood.
 I also developed pneumonia and was chemically paralyzed for more than a week—so I wouldn’t fight the ventilator.
 (I hated it, apparently.)

 On several occasions I wasn’t expected to live through the night.